●▬ ▬ ●●●▬

 General population/uncontrolled exposure - For regulatory purposes, applies to human

-exposure to RF electromagnetic fields when the general public is exposed or in which persons who are exposed as a consequence
+exposure to RF electromagnetic fields when the public is exposed or in which persons who are exposed because of their employment

-of their employment may not be made fully aware of the potential for exposure or cannot exercise control over their exposure.
+may not be made fully aware of the potential for exposure or cannot exercise control over their exposure.
+Therefore, members

-Therefore, members of the general public always fall under this category when exposure is not employment-related.
+of the public always fall under this category when exposure is not employment-related.

 kHz - kilohertz; 1000 Hz.